Also check the Known Issues page for identified problems and workarounds if your question is not listed below.

 - PolyLearn courses not appearing in the Portal (My Classes)

-- Orphaned Activities appeared in my current course after coping
+- Orphaned Activities appeared in my current course after copying

 - Students are unable to submit exams after "submitted before time" expires